 - Nova Scotia: There is no provincial health coverage for CPAP equipment, but a local organization (the Sleep Apnea Refurbishment Program by the Lung Association of Nova Scotia) helps offset the costs by collecting and distributing CPAP equipment.

-Using both the provincial funds available to you combined with your private health care coverage will help ensure you offset as much of the CPAP equipment costs as possible.
+Using both provincial funds available to you combined with your private healthcare coverage can help offset as much of the CPAP equipment costs as possible.